 Skeptics of the YDIB hypothesis frequently state that “no one can reproduce the YDIB results” (Kerr, 2010); “nobody has found anything” (Kerr, 2010); there is a “lack of reproducibility of data” (Holliday, 2011); and “unique peaks in concentrations at the YD onset have yet to be reproduced” Pinter (2011).
 These casual dismissals […]

 The titles for the talks and posters at the upcoming INQUA session, The Enigmatic Younger Dryas, have been posted for some time.
 Typical of scientific conferences, the narrative abstract revealing the findings (or musings) of the presenter is posted later, a few weeks before the conference.
-The abstracts for the conference have now been […]
+The abstracts for the conference have […]